 Prices and fees

-When there is money to be made, the best thing to do is to put everything in writing and clearly.
+When it comes to money, the best thing to do is to put everything in clear writing.
 Guests can be very sensitive about charges they feel were added without warning and reason.
 Avoid this issue by addressing it upfront.

 Accepted payment methods

 What’s the use of showing a price if it doesn’t specify the conditions for payment?
-If you have a 3% credit card surcharge, guests might be angry to find out about the additional expense.
-A good short-term rental contract will contain the payment methods you accept at your accommodation and the charges accompanying them.
+If you have a 3% credit card surcharge, for example, guests might be angry to find out about that additional expense.
+A good short-term rental agreement will contain the payment methods you accept at your accommodation and the charges accompanying them.

-Our recommendation is that you stick to card payments, with a secure payment gateway, like Stripe or Payyo, in addition to those made through your website (if you have one) and OTA platforms such as Airbnb, Booking.com and Vrbo.
+Our recommendation is that you stick to card payments, with a secure payment gateway, like Stripe or Payyo, in addition to those made through your vacation rental website (if you have one) and OTA platforms such as Airbnb, Booking.com, and Vrbo.

 Cancellation policy

-Every self-respecting vacation rental contract must contain a section detailing the accommodation’s cancellation policy, especially in the age of unpredictable travel and changes.
-It should include the conditions under which the reservation amount (or a part) can be returned to the guests, in addition to those cases where the host reserves the right to cancel the reservation unilaterally.
+While OTAs usually have their own cancellation policies, it’s worth putting your own in your vacation rental agreement, too.
+You can use one from our short-term vacation rental agreement template, but regardless of the template you use, you should include the conditions under which the reservation amount (or a part) can be returned to the guests, in addition to those cases where the host reserves the right to cancel the reservation unilaterally.

-Additionally, you can also include the term and method of returning the reservation (for example, 3 days and by bank transfer).
+Additionally, you should also include the term for and method of returning any fees already made in the case of a cancellation (for example, within three days and by bank transfer).

 Signatures